intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 ## IEventMessagePush

-To add the [IEventMessagePush](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePush.cs) feature to your adapter, you can extend the [EventMessagePush](/src/DataCore.Adapter.Abstractions/Events/EventMessagePush.cs) class.
+To add the [IEventMessagePush](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePush.cs) feature to your adapter, you can add or extend the [EventMessagePush](/src/DataCore.Adapter.Abstractions/Events/EventMessagePush.cs) class.
 To push values to subscribers, call the `ValueReceived` method on your `EventMessagePush` object.

+If your source supports its own subscription mechanism, you can extend the `EventMessagePush` class to interface with it in the appropriate extension points.
+In particular, you can override the `CreateSubscription` method if you need to customise the behaviour of the subscription class itself.
+An example of when you might want to use this option would be if the source you are connecting to requires you to create a separate, authenticated stream for each subscriber, and you prefer to encapsulate that logic inside the subscription class.

 ## ISnapshotTagValuePush

 To add the [ISnapshotTagValuePush](/src/DataCore.Adapter.Abstractions/RealTimeData/ISnapshotTagValuePush.cs) feature to your adapter, you can use the [SnapshotTagValuePush](./RealTimeData/SnapshotTagValuePush.cs) or [PollingSnapshotTagValuePush](./RealTimeData/PollingSnapshotTagValuePush.cs) classes.
 The latter can be used when the underlying source does not support a subscription mechanism of its own, and allows subscribers to your adapter to receive real-time value changes at an update rate of your choosing, by polling the underlying source for values on a periodic basis.

-If your source supports its own subscription mechanism, you can interface with this mechanism in one of two ways:

-1. You can add a `SnapshotTagValuePush` object to your adapter's features, using the `SnapshotTagValuePushOptions` class to provide callbacks for events such as callers subscribing to/unsubscribing from tags.
-2. You can implement `ISnapshotTagValuePush` directly, and then use or extend the [SnapshotTagValuePushSubscription](./RealTimeData/SnapshotTagValuePushSubscription.cs) or [SnapshotTagValuePushSubscriptionBase](./RealTimeData/SnapshotTagValuePushSubscriptionBase.cs) classes to manage individual subscriptions directly.

-An example of when you might want to use the second option would be if the source you are connecting to requires you to create a separate, authenticated stream for each subscriber, and you prefer to encapsulate that logic inside the subscription class.
+If your source supports its own subscription mechanism, you can extend the `SnapshotTagValuePush` class to interface with it in the appropriate extension points.
+In particular, you can override the `CreateSubscription` method if you need to customise the behaviour of the subscription class itself.
+An example of when you might want to use this option would be if the source you are connecting to requires you to create a separate, authenticated stream for each subscriber, and you prefer to encapsulate that logic inside the subscription class.

 To push values to subscribers, call the `ValueReceived` method on your `SnapshotTagValuePush` instance.
 When working directly with subscription objects, you can call the `ValueReceived` method on the subscription.